frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/data-and-privacy/personal-data-download.md

 3. This will sent a mail with a download link of the data to the email address associated with the user.
     <img class="screenshot" alt="Download Data Email" src="{{docs_base_url}}/assets/img/setup/personal-data-download-request/download-data-email.png">

-### 2. Personal Data Download Request DocType
+## 2. Personal Data Download Request DocType

-The request is also recorded in the doctype "Personal Data Download Request", the file-link that is sent to the user via email is also attached to the doc.
+The request is also recorded in the DocType "Personal Data Download Request", the file-link that is sent to the user via email is also attached to the doc.
+Serach for Personal Data Download Request from the search bar.

 <img class="screenshot" alt="Personal Data Download Request Doctype" src="{{docs_base_url}}/assets/img/setup/personal-data-download-request/personal-data-download-request-doctype.png">

+{next}